MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

 <table>
   <tr>
     <td>
-      For UWP-only games, only a limited set of catalog configuration needs to be setup.
+      For UWP-only games, only a limited set of catalog configuration needs to be set up.
       In particular, Marketing Info should be filled out for UWP-only games, as service configuration consumes the strings entered here for any XDP configure Xbox Live game.
       Additionally, availabilities should be setup with “not available” to ensure that the game will never appear in the Xbox One catalog if/when the catalog info for the game gets published.
     </td>
   </tr>
 </table>